Photograph courtesy of Carl Mann.

 The full story of this sad day, on which the 7th Battalion sustained over 500 casualties, has never been described in print.
 Let it suffice to say that all ranks, especially the reinforcements which recently arrived from the 6th Cyclist Battalion (becoming the 7th), acquitted themselves admirably.

-The failure of the attack was due in some measure to the facts that the enemy’s wire had been only partially destroyed, and that the barrage during the launching of the attack was ineffective.
+The failure of the attack was due in some measure to the fact that the enemy’s wire had been only partially destroyed and that the barrage during the launching of the attack was ineffective.

 For his part in the action Rev. A.E Cousins, chaplain to the 7th Battalion received the Military Cross.

 Lieut.
 Bowen, wounded for the second time in three months was also awarded the Military Cross.